 Eugene von Guerard: A German Romantic in the Antipodes

-Life and work of the Viennese artist.
-Von Guerard travelled to Australia in 1852 and spent time on the Ballarat goldfields.
+Eugene Von Guerard travelled to Australia in 1852 and spent time on the Ballarat goldfields.
 He later moved to Melbourne and was appointed Master of the School of Painting at the National Gallery of Victoria.
-This book includes a complete ilustrated biography focusing on von Guerard's time in Australia.
+This book includes a complete ilustrated biography with special focus on von Guerard's time in Australia.
 Von Guerard's own gold digger's journal is published in full.

-It is a magnificent production in a large format hand crafted in leather and linen.
-It is housed in a hand made solander box and is then packaged in a mailing carton.
+It is an amazing production master printed on specially produced cartridge paper and then hand crafted in leather and linen.
+It is housed in a solander box with hand made end papers and is blind blocked with silver and is then packaged in a mailing carton.

-The colour plates are high quality and tipped into the book.
+The 50 colour plates are very high quality carefully coloured checked to the original paintings and then printed on art paper and are tipped into the book.

 Edition: Limited edition number 500 copies